Aledmys Díaz

-Aledmys Díaz Serrano (born August 1, 1990) is a Cuban professional baseball utility player for the Oakland Athletics of Major League Baseball (MLB).
-He has previously played in MLB for the St. Louis Cardinals, Toronto Blue Jays and Houston Astros.
+Aledmys Díaz Serrano (born August 1, 1990) is a Cuban professional baseball utility player for the Tecolotes de los Dos Laredos of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Toronto Blue Jays, Houston Astros, and Oakland Athletics.
 He played for the Naranjas de Villa Clara in the Cuban National Series from 2007 through 2012, before defecting to the United States.
 Díaz signed with the Cardinals in 2014, and made his MLB debut with them in 2016.